RNWorklets Support Mobile only

 What kind of worklets are used in react-native-audio-api?

+Worklets executed on the UI runtime provided by the RNWorklets library.
 This allows the use of Reanimated utilities and features inside the worklets.
-Our main goal is to enable seamless integration with the UI - for example, creating animations from audio data.
+The main goal is to enable seamless integration with the UI - for example, creating animations from audio data.

 How to use worklets in react-native-audio-api mindfully?